cdluminate/robrank/README.md

 ## Frequently Asked Questions

+* Q: Concrete code position of the defense methods?

+A: As you may have find it ... there are lots of leftover attemps towards a better defense in `robrank/defenses`.
+And renames during research process also results in some inconsistency.
+So I'd better directly point out the code position here:
+(1) `hm_training_step` in [`defenses/amd.py`](https://github.com/cdluminate/robrank/blob/main/robrank/defenses/amd.py)
+is the Hardness Manipulation (HM) defense.
+The function for creating adversarial examples for adversarial training is `MadryInnerMax.HardnessManipulate` in the same file.
+(2) `pnp_training_step` in [`defenses/pnp.py`](https://github.com/cdluminate/robrank/blob/main/robrank/defenses/pnp.py)
+is the Anti-Collapse Triplet (ACT) defense.
+The function for creating adversarial examples for adversarial training is `PositiveNegativePerplexing.pncollapse` in the same file.
+(3) `est_training_step` in [`defenses/est.py`](https://github.com/cdluminate/robrank/blob/main/robrank/defenses/est.py)
+is the Embedding-Shift Triplet (EST) defense.
+The function for creating adversarial examples for adversarial training is the ES attack from the [`AdvRank` class](https://github.com/cdluminate/robrank/blob/main/robrank/attacks/advrank.py).

 * Q: Training stuck at the end of validation with Nvidia A100, A6000, A5000, RTX3090, etc.

 A: Try to comment out `th.distributed.barrier()` from the code and run again.